 Finding your way is easy and there are lots of ways:

-Tip: Before you go check the weather on the Marine Parade webcam
+Before you go check the latest weather from MetService or the local Marine Parade webcam

 And after your ride, we'd love your feedback.
 Fill in the New Zealand Cycle Trail Survey and you could win a monthly prize.